theopenconversationkit/tock/docs-mk/en/docs/guide/studio.md

 With a few minutes and no particular knowledge or skill, more importantly without writing or deploying code, you have been able to create a simple conversational workflow and test it online.

-## To be continued...

-Note that the French documentation is far more complete for now - looking at the TOC for instance.
-The translation process has begun.
-Please be patient or tell us, which part you need the most.